Home » Blog » How Post-Cremation Metal Recycling Helps Charities

 Many people may not know that post-cremation metal recycling exists, let alone generates revenue that can be used to benefit communities.
 The process involves recovering metals like gold, silver, platinum, and palladium, commonly found in implants such as pacemakers, defibrillators, artificial joints, metal plates, and dental work.
 As cremation rates have risen in the past few decades, so too has post-cremation metal recycling and the value it generates.
 Beyond being eco-friendly, this practice serves as a meaningful way to give back to society.

 This raises an important question: what should be done with the income generated from post-cremation metal recycling?
-Many crematories and funeral homes choose to direct these funds toward charitable donations, a trend that has significantly benefitted communities worldwide.
+Many crematories and funeral homes choose to direct these funds toward charitable donations, a trend that has significantly benefited communities worldwide.

 A melter pouring molten precious metals; precious metals refining